oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 * Lower case p looks like a mirror image of b.
 * k can sound very like c. q starts with a /k/ sound.
-* v is phonetically similar to f
+* v is phonetically similar to f.
 * The letter j and g can have the same sound.

 Where the letter is placed based on frequency